nisha-rajeshh/hello_world/README.md

 # hello_world
-simple generated webapp for IE4200
-/nExplains the components of a simple neural network
+simple generated webapp for IE4200 that explains the components of a simple neural network